johnsonjh/dps8m-proxy/README.md

     `block-oldunix.txt`, `deny-oldunix.txt`, and `issue-oldunix.txt`
     files to serve to the connected user, before beginning their session with the target (via TELNET to `10.0.5.9:3333`).
-If any of the target-specific text files do not exist, then the standard files will be served.
+If any of the target‑specific text files do not exist, then the standard files will be served.
-  * To disable the file-based banner for specific targets only, you can create empty files using the naming scheme described above.
+  * To disable the file‑based banner for specific targets only, you can create empty files using the naming scheme described above.
     You can also remove *all* of these files if you don’t want to use this functionality.